pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 - `player_df`.
 Reporting table for players.
 The average pre-rating for a player's opponents appears in this table.
 - `round_df`.
 Reporting table for chess round results, organized in a Tidy format.

+The CSV report is built from the data frame, `player_df` and it is sampled below.
+The location of the file is: ./DATA607/Project01/player.csv.

 ## Functions
 - `split_cols()`.
 Athough the input file delimits data, it also contains non-data visual separating rows.
 Therefore, file reading functions within base R are unable to split the columns.
 This function assumes deletion of the separator rows and splits on a column separator.
 It preserves the raw data and appends to it the split columns.
-- `merge_pair_rows()`.
+- `merge_player_rows()`.
 Player data is recorded in two rows.
 The formats of the two rows are different from each other, while remaining consistent from player to player.
 This function arranges each player's two rows side-by-side, forming a single record per player.
-- `xform()`.
+- `xform_data()`.
 Transforms the raw data.
 Data types are coerced where necessary.
 Out-of-scope ratings are left unmapped.
 The functions supports flexibility in the input of data for rounds.
 Any number of rounds can be included.
 - `read_rounds()`.
 The input file records tournament round results in a cross tab format.
 This function pivots the rounds into a Tidy format for aggregation and reporting.
 The function supports input of files with any number of rounds.
+- `process_file()`.
+  - Reads data file.
+Probes it for the number of rounds.
+  - Begins data cleansing.
+  - Calls function to split columns.
+  - Calls function to transform columns.

 ```r
 split_cols <- function(df, sep) {